Matt-FTW/dotfiles/.github/README.md

   - **Brightness**

+    > [!NOTE]
-    Brightness control is integrated with [SwayOSD](https://github.com/ErikReider/SwayOSD).
-It was installed in the first steps, so you should be able to change it.
-If not, be sure to read [this part](https://github.com/ErikReider/SwayOSD#brightness-control) on the SwayOSD documentation.
+    > Brightness control is integrated with [SwayOSD](https://github.com/ErikReider/SwayOSD).
+    > It was installed in the first steps, so you should be able to change it.
+    > If not, be sure to read [this part](https://github.com/ErikReider/>SwayOSD#brightness-control) on the SwayOSD documentation.

-    If you wanna have automatic screen brightness, install wluma.
+    If you wanna have automatic screen brightness, install [wluma](https://github.com/maximbaz/wluma).

     ```bash
     yay -Sy wluma